 Breaded okra is totally a staple in the south – but us northern folk still know how to fix it!
 I love making okra in the air fryer!
-Crunchy little nuggets of goodness!
-Last week, I was at the farmers market and found a bunch and decided I would make it for myself!
+This easy recipe for these crunchy little nuggets of goodness is the perfect healthy side dish!
+You can make frozen OR fresh okra in your air fryer and this okra recipe has you covered for both options!

 I made both fresh and frozen for this recipe and really liked them both!
 The frozen is easier and was only $1 at Kroger – hard to beat that!
 But the fresh was super crispy with the breading route that I took – and spicier!
 Yum!